Xiaomi 12 launches with Snapdragon 8 Gen 1 and powerful cameras

 THE Xiaomi launched globally this Tuesday (15) the smartphones of the Xiaomi 12 line, its new flagships: Xiaomi 12X, Xiaomi 12 and Xiaomi 12 Pro.
 The models were already found on the Chinese market, but have only now been made available globally.

-The three models will arrive with support for 5G and Android 11but the Chinese says that the latest version of the OS will be available soon.
+The three models will arrive with support for 5G and Android 12.
+The Xiaomi 12 and 12 Pro models will still have three system updates, plus up to four years of security updates.

 Xiaomi 12